in civic center public spaces

 In San Francisco’s central civic spaces you’ll find art, events, places to eat

-Bordering the Commons are museums, cultural institutions, historic
+Bordering Civic Center public spaces are museums, cultural institutions, historic

 A San Francisco treasure, this historic landmark is boasts the largest (or 2nd largest) free-standing dome in North America.
 The offices of our city government and host to countless ceremonies, City Hall’s distinct features can be found inside and out.
 City Hall’s ground floor serves as an art gallery, curated by the San Francisco Arts Commission .
 The exterior of the building is illuminated every evening and often features colors to celebrate or honor an event, cause or the life of someone who has passed.
 To find out What Color is City Hall Tonight, Click here.